Who We License

 - Hearing Aid Specialists and Hearing Aid Specialist Apprentices

-All applications and payments are submitted as hard copies at this time.
-Forms are available online and fees may be paid online.
+All new applications and payments are submitted online through our website.
 The Board will accept a check by mail, but this is not the preferred method of payment and will delay application processing, as the application review will not begin until payment is received.
-Once a complete application packet is received by the Board office we typically issue the license within 3-5 business days.
+Once a complete application and payment are received by the Board office we typically issue the license within 3-5 business days.
 Applicants are notified via email and sent a PDF copy of the license.

 Licensed in Another State?